walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

   * This is the address that should receive the assets.
 This is an arbitrary address.
 * Assets to send to the bridge.
   * Used value: `346wei`
-  * This has to be larger than the amount we want to send for the receiver.
-Using a value 1 *wei* larger is enough.
+  * This has to be larger than the amount we want to send for the receiver, to pay for the bridging fees.
+Using value 346 *wei* is enough in our setup.

 :::warning
 Never use private keys associated with real assets in commands.
 These examples are for educational purposes only.